NUbots/NUbots/module/input/SpeechIntent/README.md

     };
 ```

 The "text" field describes the raw text as recognized by speech recognition.
 The "intent" field describe the detected intention of the spoken or recorded command .
 The "slots" fields describes supplementary information about the given intent of the speech.
 A slot is a name, value pair.
-For example, .
+For example, "fruit" : "pear".

 ## Dependencies
 - Voice2json - this module is depedant on the voice2json project - which is a .
 This process spawns voice2json via python.